sebasvila/fif/content/posts/a-sketch-of-drawbar/index.en.md

 slug: "a-sketch-of-drawbar-for-sam-kowalski"
 coverImage: P1050097.JPG
 tags:
-- leinen LZ4SB
+  - machine.leinen-lz4sb
 categories:
-- library
+  - documentation and drawings
 keywords:
   - Boley Leinen LZ4SB
   - collet drawbar
 ---
 Some days ago Sam Kowalski, a happy owner of a Boley-Leinen lathe asked me for the dimensions of the collet's drawbar.
 He is posting some nice pictures of his lathe restoration in the [Old Wood Working